nortondav18/Azure-Honeypot-With-Microsoft-Sentinel-SIEM/README.md

 Conect to your VM using the credentials you just made.
 <img width="867" height="491" alt="image" src="https://github.com/user-attachments/assets/c117ef61-100d-4dd2-82b7-50e516c32415" />

 Once you login go to the firewall settings and turn off the firewall.
-The reason we do this is because the Windows firewall on your Azure VM blocks inbound traffic by default, which prevents most scans or exploit attempts from reaching your services.
+The reason we do this is because the Windows firewall on your Azure VM blocks inbound traffic by default, which prevents most scans or exploit attempts from reaching your services.<br>
+The Network Security Group acts like a perimeter firewall at the Azure network level it controls what traffic is allowed to reach the VM.
+But inside the VM, the Windows Firewall still decides whether to accept or reject that traffic.

+So even if your NSG allows all inbound traffic the Windows Firewall might still block: RDP (3389) SMB (445) HTTP (80) or any other service
+That means your honeypot would look “dead” or unresponsive to attackers.
+They could connect to the IP, but every port would appear closed.<br>
+Turning Off the Firewall Makes the Honeypot Fully Open

+By disabling the Windows Firewall:

+All inbound traffic that the NSG allows can actually reach the operating system.

+Attackers can attempt logins, scans, and exploits on any service/port.

+The system starts generating rich logs (failed logins, process creation events, Defender alerts, etc.).

+Essentially, this makes your honeypot visible, vulnerable, and valuable for analysis.

 <img width="1310" height="737" alt="image" src="https://github.com/user-attachments/assets/66b29c64-f883-4a30-a57f-c2ac079726ba" />

-Close the VM and try to ping the VM you should receive replies meaning the VM is exposed to the internet.
+Try to ping the VM you should receive replies meaning the VM is exposed to the internet.
 <img width="1868" height="690" alt="image" src="https://github.com/user-attachments/assets/b3667307-744a-44de-8bb8-98a66a40a001" />

-Creat a log analytics workspace so that we can colect and query logs from our VM remotly.
+Create a log analytics workspace so that we can colect and query logs from our VM remotely.
 <img width="899" height="650" alt="image" src="https://github.com/user-attachments/assets/d6c7f489-1554-491b-89fe-d66007604f2f" />

 Search for Microsoft Sentinel in the search bar, create and add your log analytics workspace.